metno/weatherapi-docs/doc/metalerts/CAP-v2-profile.md

 OASIS: Optional<br>
 MetCoOp: Mandatory

-The​ `​<area>`​ ​segment​ ​describes​ ​a​ ​geographic​ ​area​ ​to​ ​which​ ​the​ `​<info>`​ ​segment in​ ​which​ ​it​ ​appears​ ​applies.​ ​ MET uses only one area block for each info block and​ ​an​ ​altitude​ ​or​ ​altitude​ ​range,​ ​expressed​ ​in​ ​standard latitude​ ​/​ ​longitude​ ​/​ ​altitude​ ​terms​ ​in​ ​accordance​ ​with​ ​a​ ​specified​ ​geospatial datum.
+The `<area>` segment describes a geographic area to which the `<info>` segment in which it appears applies.
+MET uses only one area block for each info block and an altitude or altitude range, expressed in standard latitude/longitude/altitude terms in accordance with a specified geospatial datum.

 ### \<areaDesc\>
 Parent: area<br>